 Aposyndetic behaviors include those of religion and politics and war.
-The behaviors of aposyndesis spring from instincts that are millions of years old and that operate on levels deep below our conscious minds.
+The behaviors of aposyndesis spring from instincts that are millions of years old and that operate down to levels deep below our conscious minds.

-Through much of 2016 to now , a great many people in the USA drew themselves up into two increasingly hostile political camps.
+Through much of 2016 to now, a great many people in the USA drew themselves up into two increasingly hostile political camps.
 One could hear, from each, an "aposymphonic chorus" self-organizing itself as it berated the other.
-Each group developed shibboleths by which members of the group identified themselves as such and each came to recognize markers by which members of that other group gave themselves away as such.
+Each group developed shibboleths by which members of that group identified themselves as such and each came to recognize markers by which members of that other group gave themselves away as such.

 In each, some otherwise intelligent members seriously regarded members of the other group as insane, or stupid, or immoral.

-This act of societal division illustrates the hypothesis that there are instincts of aposyndesis by which a potential congregation self-organizes itself -- as mechanistically as a swarm of robots, each operating its copy of the same program but on its own data.
+This act of societal division illustrates the hypothesis that there are instincts of aposyndesis by which a potential congregation self-organizes itself -- as mechanistically as a swarm of locusts or a swarm of robots, each operating its copy of the same program but on its own data.